Spend Your Senior Year at College

 Stipends can be used to help cover the cost of books, materials, transportation, food, fees, or other non-academic expenses.

 Sign Up & Get Going

-As a Vermont high school senior, CCV’s Early College Program allows you to spend your senior year at CCV earning college credits that help you graduate and get a jump on your college degree, tuition free.
-Students in this program enroll full-time at any of CCV’s 12 locations by taking 4 – 5 college level classes during the fall and spring of their senior year for a total of 8 – 10 classes (24+ credits).
+If you are a rising Vermont high school senior, CCV’s Early College program allows you to spend your entire senior year at CCV earning college credits, finishing your high school diploma, and getting a jump on your college degree, tuition free!
+(Students are responsible for all textbook costs and applicable fees.)
+Students in this program enroll full-time at any of CCV’s 12 academic centers.

 Here’s how to apply to the Early College program:

 Soon after your completed application is received, you will be contacted regarding your status in the Early College program.
-If accepted, you will then work with your school counselor and CCV to enroll in four to five fall semester courses that will also meet your high school graduation requirements.
-You must complete this step before you will be able to register at CCV.
+If accepted, you will then work with your school counselor and CCV advisor to enroll full-time in college courses.

 Students must apply and be ready to enroll in full-time, college-level coursework.
-Contact Jennifer Barrett (Jennifer.email@example.com, 802-654-0557) for more information.
+Contact Brianna Langevin, CCV Admissions Specialist (firstname.lastname@example.org, 802-334-3388) for more information.

 Early College Assurances Web Links

 Curriculum Standards: http://catalog.ccv.edu